MediaComem/comem-archidep/ex/docker-static.md

 This command does two things.
 First, it creates a new group named `lightness` with the `-S` flag indicating it's a system group, and then it creates a new user named `lightness`, adds them to the `lightness` group with `-G lightness`, and marks them as a system user with `-S`, reducing the privileges associated with this user and group.

-**Given this information, insert the `RUN` instructions to your `Dockerfile`, followed by the command.**
+**Given this information, insert the `RUN` instructions to your Dockerfile, followed by the command.**

 ## :exclamation: Create a working directory
 Its a good idea to define dedicated workspace within the container for our app.
 It avoids the need for repetitive cd (change directory) commands and reduces the risk of file misplacement or path errors, ensuring that all operations are performed in the intended directory, thus making the Dockerfile more organized and error-resistant.

-You can create this workspace by adding the following line to your `Dockerfile`:
+You can create this workspace by adding the following line to your Dockerfile:

 ```Dockerfile
 WORKDIR /lightness